11 min read

 This is the language of absolute victory.
 The powers that once claimed authority are not simply restrained, they are rendered powerless, exposed, and led away as conquered enemies.
 What once appeared formidable is, in the light of Christ’s finished work, revealed to be utterly without authority.

 In the same way, Christ’s triumph on the cross did not merely confront these powers, it decisively exposed and overthrew them.
 Their claims have been nullified, their influence brought to nothing.
-This is no partial victory or quiet setback, it is a complete dethroning.
+This is no partial victory, it is a complete dethroning.
 The cross did not leave the accuser weakened, it left him with no ground left to stand on.

 The writer of Hebrews draws us even deeper into what this victory means for the human experience, particularly in relation to fear and bondage.